 “With the westward migration and the gold rush era, they really saw an opportunity to be able to take business out west, so Henry Wells and William Fargo began the company, and they began shipping people, goods, and money by stagecoach.”

-(Exhibits include a strongbox, a guard’s uniform, and samples of products that were carried on stagecoaches.
+(Exhibits include a treasure chest, a guard's uniform, and samples of products that were carried on stagecoaches.
 Credit: Lauren Lipton)

 Lots of things to see, do, and learn here.